ALL

 • Your baby is gaining weight.

-Why is it important to get help when using a nipple shield?
+Why it's important to get help when using a nipple shield

-Breastfeeding experts recommend using a nipple shield only with the help of a healthcare provider who knows how to use them, such as a lactation consultant.
+Breastfeeding experts recommend only using a nipple shield with the help of a lactation consultant or another healthcare provider who knows how to use them.
+They'll provide information about nipple shields and help you learn how to know when your baby is breastfeeding well while using a nipple shield.

-You and your baby should see the healthcare provider regularly for as long as you’re using the nipple shield.
-This is important because using a nipple shield incorrectly may lower your milk supply.
+You and your baby should see the lactation consultant regularly to have the right support for as long as you’re using the nipple shield.
+They’ll observe your baby breastfeeding and give you advice about the best way to keep using the nipple shield.

-While using a nipple shield, have your baby weighed regularly to make sure they’re gaining a healthy amount of weight.
+While you're using a nipple shield to breastfeed, have your baby weighed regularly to make sure they’re gaining a healthy amount of weight.

-Do I need to wean my baby off the nipple shield?
+When to wean your baby off the nipple shield

-Some babies may use a nipple shield for the whole time they’re breastfeeding.
+Some babies use a nipple shield for the whole time they’re breastfeeding.
 Other babies wean off the nipple shield to bare breastfeeding.
-Speak to your healthcare provider for ways to wean your baby off a nipple shield.
+Talk to your lactation consultant to know if weaning off the nipple shield is right for your baby.

 To clean and care for a nipple shield, follow the manufacturer’s instructions.